Non-Markovian dynamics under time-translation symmetry: Examples

-The resonance condition is not necessary for a master equation of a phase covariant form \cite{smirne2010nakajima}.
-However, in general both the RWA and the condition on the initial environmental state have to be satisfied, otherwise additional terms will occur in the master equation \cite{breuer2002theory}.
-This emphasizes the difference between the RWA and the secular approximation, as the latter alone guarantees the time-translation symmetry.
+Note, that the resonance condition is not necessary for a master equation of a phase covariant form \cite{smirne2010nakajima}.
+It can be seen by the fact that the off-resonant Hamiltonian conserves the number of excitations, Sec. \ref{sec:excitationNumber}.
+In the qubit case under this symmetry, the master equation obtains the same operator structure as the time-translation symmetry.

 The master equation, Eq. \eqref{eq:phcov}, is of the expected form, Eq. \eqref{eq:L_time_independent}, where the coherent part is absent due to the resonance condition.
-Only in the situation when $\gamma_-(t)=\nu\gamma_+(t)$ for a constant $\nu$, the generator is commutative {at different times} and the associated eigenoperators are time-independent.
+Only in the situation when $\gamma_{\nm{+}}(t)=\nu\gamma_{\nm{-}}(t)$ for a constant $\nu$, the generator is commutative {at different times} and the associated eigenoperators are time-independent.
 They generally read

 The commutativity of the generator implies the commutativity of the dynamical map and in this case their eigenoperators coincide \cite{Teittinen_2018, megier2020interplay}.
 In particular, this is true for unital dynamics, i.e. when no translation along the $z$-axis takes place, $r(t)=0$.
 In this situation the rates corresponding to dissipation and heating are the same, $\gamma_-(t)=\gamma_+(t)$.